MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/googleplay.md

 *   Click **Grant Access** to provide the service account the necessary rights to perform actions.

     At this point, you should be able to access the API through the service account.
-For more information on OAuth 2.0, see [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/accounts/docs/OAuth2ServiceAccount).
+For more information on OAuth 2.0, review [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/accounts/docs/OAuth2ServiceAccount).

-**The Google developer account pre-requisites are a one time process.
-We now move onto the Mobile Center publishing process.**
+[Note] The Google developer account pre-requisites are a one time process.
+We now move onto the Mobile Center publishing process.

 ### Step1: Create a store in Mobile Center